ileefmans/SCINet/docs/source/index.rst

 Purpose of SCINet:
 ==================
 SCINet is a model used to help identify persistent skin conditions.
+Given two facial images of the same patient at different stages in their treatment, and with their conditions already detected, SCINet identifies the corresponding conditions in each image.

 .. code-block:: python